astronomer/docs/software/deferrable-operators.md

 - Reduced resource consumption.
 Deferrable operators can lower the number of workers needed to run tasks during periods of high concurrency.
 Less workers can lower your infrastructure cost per Deployment.
 - Resiliency against restarts.
 When you push code to a Astronomer Software Deployment, the Triggerer process that deferrable operators rely on is gracefully restarted and does not fail.

-Astronomer recommends using deferrable with operators or sensors that typically spend a long time waiting for a condition to be met.
+Astronomer recommends using deferrable versions of operators or sensors that typically spend a long time waiting for a condition to be met.
 This includes `S3Sensor`, `HTTPSensor`, and `DatabricksSubmitRunOperator`.

 ### How It Works